act3-ai/hops/docs/cli/install.md

 Unless HOMEBREW_NO_INSTALL_UPGRADE is set, brew install formula will upgrade formula if it is already installed but outdated.

+STANDALONE MODE:

+Hops has an alternate mode to fetch all packages and metadata from a single OCI registry.
+The default behavior for standalone mode is to install the version tagged "latest".
+The tag for a formula can be set by using the argument format "<formula>:<tag>".

 ## Usage

 ```plaintext